 I recommend keeping this one on a lanyard and concealing it beneath your wader until you’re ready to make the call.

 However, we can’t solely focus on the exterior, because what’s on the inside is really going to throw you in for a loop.

 Somehow, Si’s favorite pick has one of the smoothest single-reed technologies out there.

 Single reeds operate by requiring more air at first, and then minimal air to keep it running smoothly, giving you 5-6 second quacks that sound like the real thing.

-As for Si’s pick, it comes with a full polycarbonate design, but it’s built thick enough that you won’t have to worry about cracking or splitting being an issue.
+As for Si’s pick, it comes with a full polycarbonate design, but it’s built thick enough that you won’t have to worry about it cracking or splitting.

 Most cur-rate poly calls end up splitting from a bit too much messing about, but this holds its own.

 Single reed calls are generally perceived to be for a more skilled duck hunter, but it made it onto this list for one simple reason: it’s the easiest single reed call to operate.